RobertKaySr/AuroraLight/README.md

  * Provide Interface for cashiers to cash the tables
  * Provide Interface to control stocks.
  * Provide Interface for Customers to view menu, place orders digitally.
+ * Provide Online Website interface for a company.

 ## Future Projections